rccursach/pri_mon_sinatra/README.md

   * XBee listener:

-  You might need to set up sudo integration with rvm. see: [rvm.io sudo](https://rvm.io/integration/sudo)
+    * To be able to access the serial port you might need to set up sudo integration with rvm. see: [rvm.io sudo](https://rvm.io/integration/sudo).

+      Or you might wanto to add your user to the dialup group (debian/ubuntu):

+      `$ sudo adduser $USER dialout`

   First find out your speed in bauds and wich device *(maybe `dmesg | tail -n 20` right after connecting the usb?)*

   ```bash
   $ rvmsudo ruby ./services/monitor/mon.rb --speed 57600 --device /dev/ttyUSB0